Manuel Gómez Morín: Early life

 Gómez Morín was born in the old mining town of Batopilas in the state of Chihuahua on 27 February 1897.
 His father Manuel Gómez Castillo (of Spanish origin) died at age 24, shortly after his son was born.
 His mother, Concepción Morín de Avellano, was a native of Parral, Chihuahua.

 His widowed mother sold their small home and moved to Parral around 1911, from there they moved to the city of Chihuahua.
 Later, looking for a better place for her son, she moved to León, Guanajuato, there, in a Sacred Heart school, Manuel finished his primary school studies.
 His first years of preparatory school in the María Inmaculada school, founded by the bishop of León, Don Emeterio Valverde y Téllez.

 By 1913, mother and child left León and moved to Mexico City where Manuel entered the Escuela Nacional Preparatoria and finished high school.

 From 1915 to 1919 he worked from correcting tests to writing editorials in revolutionary papers to help his family.
 He worked in the Secretaría de Hacienda from 1919 to 1921.

-He married Lidia Torres Fuentes in 1924, with whom he had 4 children: Juan Manuel, Gabriela, Mauricio and Margarita.
+He married Lidia Torres Fuentes in 1924, with whom he had four children: Juan Manuel, Gabriela, Mauricio and Margarita.

 He died on 19 April 1972, in Mexico City.
 He rests in Mexico City's Rotonda de los Personajes Ilustres.

 Professional studies

-Gómez Morín studied Law during the days of the Mexican Revolution in the National University of Mexico (UNAM), and there, as a student, he struggled to gain autonomy for the university of which he served as Rector in 1933.
-He received the degree of Lawyer in 1918, aged 21, he taught Political Law and Constitutional Law in the University.
+Gómez Morín studied Law during the days of the Mexican Revolution in the National University of Mexico (UNAM), and there, as a student, he struggled to gain autonomy for the university of which he served as rector in 1933.
+He received a degree of law in 1918, and at age 21, he taught Political Law and Constitutional Law at the university.
 In 1934 he received a Honoris Causa doctorate from the UNAM.